 The Otago Tramping and Mountaineering Club was founded in 1923, and the Canterbury Mountaineering Club in 1925.
 In the North Island the Tararua Tramping Club of 1919 was followed by a proliferation of similar clubs.
 Tramping clubs became a new basis for mountaineering.

-As the clubs spread, so did the mountain huts.
+As clubs spread, so did mountain huts.
 After the founder of the Canterbury Mountaineering Club, Gerard Carrington, drowned in 1926, the club completed a hut in the headwaters of the Waimakariri and named it after him.
 Subsequently, it built huts in other Canterbury valleys including, in 1953–54, the highest hut in the country, Empress, at the head of the Hooker Glacier.

-The Otago section of the Alpine Club built huts in the Aspiring region, beginning with the Cascade Hut in 1932.
+The Otago section of the Alpine Club built huts in the Aspiring region, beginning with Cascade Hut in 1932.
 The high Colin Todd Hut was built in 1960.
 The Alpine Club also built high huts in the central Southern Alps.
 In the 1950s and 1960s, digging snow caves on high snowfields was popular where there were no huts.

 Guiding in an age of amateurs

-In the 1940s Junee Ashurst was the first woman to make her mark as a guide.
+In the 1940s Junee Ashurst became the first woman to make her mark as a guide.
 After the Mt Cook National Park Board took over guiding in 1958, Harry Ayres became chief ranger and de facto chief guide.
 Later the guiding tradition was kept alive, just, by other National Park rangers.